developer-notes/git/README.md

 git rebase -i HEAD~2
 ```

-After running command It'll ask you to what to do with commits.
-In order to make changes you need to use vi like editor and change pick or squash (there are other options as well) then write and quit with :wq
+After running this command, it'll ask you what to do with commits.
+In order to make changes you need to use a vi like editor and change pick or squash (there are other options as well) then you can write and quit with :wq.

 ## sample :
 pick 01d1124 Adding license